hherman1/PersonalGraphics/README.md

 ##Building

 This should build just like any other project.
 If it doesnt build when configuring with a build directory, it might work when using the source directory as a build dir.

+## Browsing Source

+A lot of the files in `src/` are unused. `CMakeLists.txt` lists all the used files.